Chowilla Dam: Controversy

 The dam and reservoir would have flooded the wetlands in what is now the Chowilla Game Reserve, Chowilla Regional Reserve and northern edge of the Murray-Sunset National Park and potentially raised salinity in the Riverland and lower Murray as the reservoir would have been quite shallow in a hot dry climate.

-The dam was first proposed and announced by Tom Playford, the Liberal and Country League premier of South Australia in 1960.
+The dam was first proposed and announced in 1960 by Tom Playford, the Liberal and Country League premier of South Australia.
 Playford's government had been in office since 1938, and through that time had presided over significant economic and infrastructure development in the state.
-This had included encouraging new industries, establishing satellite cities around Adelaide, nationalising the electricity generators and stimulating self-sufficiency by using Leigh Creek brown coal instead of importing black coal from interstate.
-The Chowilla Dam would have continued this theme by providing greater certainty and control over water supplies as Adelaide's water requirements were increasing.
+That had included encouraging new industries, establishing satellite cities around Adelaide, nationalising the electricity generators, and stimulating self-sufficiency by using Leigh Creek brown coal instead of importing black coal from interstate.
+The Chowilla Dam would have continued that theme by providing greater certainty and control over water supplies as Adelaide's water requirements were increasing.

-Playford and the LCL won the 1962 state election only with the support of independent Tom Stott in an otherwise-hung parliament.
+Playford and the LCL won the 1962 state election, but only with the support of independent Tom Stott in an otherwise-hung parliament.
 Stott was a strong supporter of building the dam, which would be in his electorate.
 The Frank Walsh-led Australian Labor Party won the 1965 election.
-After leadership changes in both parties, the LCL led by Steele Hall defeated the ALP led by Don Dunstan in the 1968 election again through the support of Stott.
+After leadership changes in both parties, the LCL led by Steele Hall defeated the ALP led by Don Dunstan in the 1968 election, again with the support of Stott.

-Hall became convinced that the Chowilla Dam was not a good idea and favoured agreements for water supply from Dartmouth Dam instead.
-This was due to a combination of the increasing cost estimates of building the dam, and the increasing awareness of the environmental impacts of the proposed dam.
-As Stott still believed that the dam would be valuable in his electorate, and with local community opinion mostly in its favour, he switched his support from Hall to Dunstan (who supported both Chowilla and Dartmouth Dams), resulting in the 1970 election which returned the ALP with a majority to govern in its own right (27 out of 47 seats).
+Hall became convinced that the Chowilla Dam was not a good idea and favoured agreements for water supply from Dartmouth Dam in Victoria instead.
+That was due to a combination of the increasing cost estimates for building the dam, and the increasing awareness of its environmental impacts.
+Because Stott still believed that the dam would be valuable in his electorate, and with local community opinion mostly in its favour, he switched his support from Hall to Dunstan (who supported both the Chowilla and Dartmouth Dams), resulting in the 1970 election, which returned the ALP with a majority to govern in its own right (27 out of 47 seats).

 Chowilla was one of the first instances of a campaign in which there was strong advocacy for environmental protection.
-The Sunraysia Salinity Committee opposed the dam as it believed that the combination of high evaporation and saline groundwater would lead to increased salinity downstream which would be harmful to horticulture.
+The Sunraysia Salinity Committee opposed the dam because it believed that the combination of high evaporation and saline groundwater would lead to increased salinity downstream which would be harmful to horticulture.
 The future salinity concerns were raised in contrast to the local economic benefits to be brought by the construction project.
-The Victorian government was the first to change from support to opposition of the project.
+The Victorian government was the first to change from supporting to opposing the project.